 Last but not least, it’s always important to consider how easy it is to set up a kayak hoist before you invest in any specific model.

-The truth is that all hoists require at least some assembly to get up and running.
-Anyone buying a kayak hoist should be comfortable using power tools and standing on ladders.
+All hoists require at least some assembly to get up and running.
+So, anyone buying a kayak hoist should be comfortable using power tools and standing on ladders.

 But some hoists are easier to set up than others.

-For example, electric models, like the Garage Gator 66064K Dual Kayak and Canoe Lift, need to have electricity access nearby to operate.
+For example, electric models like the Garage Gator 66064K Dual Kayak and Canoe Lift need electricity access nearby to operate.
 With these models, you may also need to hire an electrician to set up the proper outlet and electrical system to power your hoist.

-Additionally, hoists that provide you with more than a 2:1 mechanical advantage (3:1, 5:1, etc.) can be fairly tricky to set up.
-These often come with a number of different pulleys that need to be oriented correctly to operate.
+Additionally, hoists that provide you with more than a 2:1 mechanical advantage (3:1, 5:1, etc.) can be tricky to set up.
+These often come with several different pulleys that need to be oriented correctly to operate.

 Our advice?
-Watch a few installation videos on Youtube or the manufacturer’s website before you buy a specific hoist model.
-These videos will give you a better idea of what’s involved in the set up process so you can ensure that you’re not getting in over your head with your new kayak storage system.
+Watch a few installation videos on YouTube or the manufacturer’s website before you buy a specific kayak hoist.
+These videos will give you a better idea of what’s involved in the set up process.

-After reviewing the best kayak hoist models available, it’s clear that the Suspenz Ceiling Hoister is one of the top options on the market.
-It might be a bit pricier than the competition, but Suspenz’s storage system is highly durable, and it’s versatile enough to use with a range of kayaks.
-Plus, it’s also thoughtfully designed with safety in mind.
+After reviewing the best kayak hoists available, it’s clear that the Suspenz Ceiling Hoister is one of the top options on the market.
+It might be a bit pricier than the competition, but Suspenz’s storage system is highly durable, and it’s versatile enough to use with a range of kayaks and ceiling heights.